 Utilize the Academic Learning & Tutoring Center.
 It houses academic resources such as individual peer tutoring, supplemental instruction, the Academic Writing Center, and free computer services with access to programs such as Adobe Creative Cloud.

-Attend Success Coaching Workshops.
+Attend Success Workshops.
 It's your time to brush up on study skills, time management techniques, note and test-taking strategies and more.

 Engage in Diversity.
 Whether you self-identify as an underrepresented or non-traditional student, or just want to expand your personal perceptions, participate in programming designed for these students.
 Attend the Center for Global Education's Equity Thursday series.
 Visit the Carolyn Barber-Pierre Center for Intercultural Life.